Asymptotically Tight Steady-State Queue Length Bounds Implied By Drift Conditions: Introduction

 In general, state-space collapse does not lead to a one-dimensional state space.
 When the state-space collapse is to a multi-dimensional state, it is often harder to prove optimality in heavy-traffic.
 A model of the Internet with multi-dimensional state-space collapse has been considered by Kang, Kelly, Lee and Williams \cite{kankelleewil09}.
 While the resource allocation policy considered there is not optimal in heavy-traffic, an important contribution there is to show that the expected workload is only a function of the number of resources in the system and not the number of flows in the system.
 State-space collapse is key to establishing such a result.
 Multi-dimensional state-space collapse has also been studied by Shah and Wischik for generalized switches \cite{shawis07}.
 In addition to recovering many of the earlier results for other models as special cases, a key contribution in \cite{shawis07} is the introduction and study of appropriate notions of optimality when the arrival rates lie outside the capacity region of the system.
 Multi-dimensional state-space collapse for a very simple four-link wireless network has been considered by Ji, Athanasopoulou and Srikant in \cite{jiathsri10} who derive the heavy-traffic optimal policy for a network which has two bottleneck resources in the heavy-traffic limit.
 In contrast to heavy-traffic limits, Venkatramanan and Lin have shown the optimality of the MaxWeight policies in a large-deviations sense \cite{venlin09}.

 Much of work on heavy-traffic analysis of queueing systems relies on showing that a scaled version of the queue lengths in the system converges to a regulated Brownian motion.
 The typical result shows sample-path optimality in scaled time over a finite time interval.
 Often, the results allow a straightforward conjecture regarding the distribution in steady-state.
-Proving convergence to the steady-state distribution is a difficult, but not impossible, additional step which is not often undertaken.
-Some exceptions are the works by Gamarnik and Zeevi \cite{gamzee06}, the earlier mentioned work of Kang et al. \cite{kankelleewil09}, and the recent work of Stolyar and Yudovina \cite{stoyud11}.
+Proving convergence to the steady-state distribution is an additional step which is not often undertaken.
+(Some exceptions are the works by Gamarnik and Zeevi \cite{gamzee06} and the recent work of Stolyar and Yudovina \cite{stoyud11}.)
+For example, to establish the convergence of steady-state distributions in \cite{sto04}, one has to show that the limits used for the diffusion scaling and the steady-state limit (i.e., time going to $\infty$) can be interchanged, which can be done using the results already established in \cite{sto04}.
 In parallel with the development of analyzing the heavy-traffic limits of queueing systems, Harrison \cite{har88} suggested directly approximating the stochastic arrival and service processes in queueing systems by Brownian motions.
 This theme was further developed by Laws \cite{law92}, and Kelly and Laws \cite{kellaw93}.
 The main idea in these papers is to study convex optimization problems suggested by flow conservation equations, along with the Brownian control problems.
 This theme has been influential in much of the work on heavy-traffic optimality of control policies for queueing systems.